mysteriouseye/pigeon/README.md

 The server's reply also begins with the char '1' and 3 bytes of '\0' and follows a brief char[].
 If the char[] is "Success!\0", It means success.
 Else, it will tell you where is wrong.

 For undefined circumstances, it will simply return 4096 Bytes of '\0'.
+Or will not reply at all if the message length is not 4096.

 #### 1. Sign in